-Nafplio is a historic coastal town in Peloponnesos and one of the most popular tourist destinations in Greece.
-The town itself has many to offer but in this article we suggest four interesting destinations, not far from Nafplio, which are relatively “unknown” and they worth to be discovered.
+Nafplio is a historic coastal town in Peloponnesos/Peloponnese and one of the most popular tourist destinations in Greece.
+The town itself has many to offer but in this article, we suggest four interesting destinations, not far from Nafplio, which are relatively “unknown” and they worth to be discovered.

 Agios Nikolaos Krasoktistos is a wonderful small church hidden on the rocks near Karathona, the most popular beach of Nafplio.
 It was built during the first Venetian occupation of the area (1389 – 1540).
-According to the myth, a local captain which was carrying wine with his boat, met a wild storm at this point and promised to Agios Nikolaos, the patron saint of sailors, that if he survives, he will built at this point a church on the rock.
-The captain after arriving safe at Nafplio, he kept his promise and built with soil and wine, a small church dedicated to Agios Nikolaos.
+According to the myth, a local captain which was carrying wine with his boat met a wild storm at this point and promised to Agios Nikolaos, the patron saint of sailors, that if he survives, he will build at this point a church on the rock.
+The captain after arriving safely at Nafplio, he kept his promise and built with soil and wine, a small church dedicated to Agios Nikolaos.
 That is the reason why it is called “krasoktistos”, which means built with wine.
-The small church is actually built under a huge rock and it’ s hanging above the rough sea.
-The place has the ambience of a Cycladic island, it is magical during sunset and offers a magnificent view to the gulf of Nafplio.
-In order to reach the church you must drive to Karathona beach and follow the road that leads to Agios Konstantinos church (not the road that leads to the beach).
-At the end of the road, park your car and you will see a sign for “Άγιος Νικόλαος” which indicates the beginning of a 300m path that leads to the church (approximately 7 km from Nafplio) .
+The small church is actually built under a huge rock and it’s hanging above the rough sea.
+The place has the ambiance of a Cycladic island, it is magical during sunset and offers a magnificent view of the gulf of Nafplio.
+In order to reach the church, you must drive to Karathona beach and follow the road that leads to Agios Konstantinos church (not the road that leads to the beach).
+At the end of the road, park your car and you will see a sign for “Άγιος Νικόλαος” which indicates the beginning of a 300m path that leads to the church (approximately 7 km from Nafplio).

 Don’t miss any of these four easy excursions that will make your stay at Nafplio even more interesting.